Skpow1234/PeerVault/ROADMAP.md

 ## Milestone 3 — Reliability, Ops, and DX (P2)

-1 Peer lifecycle and health
+1 Peer lifecycle and health ✅

-- Heartbeats with timeouts; remove dead peers; reconnect with exponential backoff.
+- Problem: No peer health monitoring, dead peers remain indefinitely, no automatic reconnection.
+- Solution: Implement health manager with heartbeats, timeouts, and exponential backoff reconnection.
+- Acceptance: Dead peers are detected and removed, automatic reconnection with backoff, only healthy peers used for operations.
-- Touchpoints: transport and fileserver.
+- Touchpoints: `internal/peer/health.go`, `internal/app/fileserver/server.go`.

 2 Resource limits and backpressure